belomaxorka/Captcha/README.md

 API
 ===

-You can use theses functions :
+You can use these functions:

 * **__construct($phrase = null)**, constructs the builder with the given phrase, if the phrase is null, a random one will be generated
 * **getPhrase()**, allow you to get the phrase contents